joemphilips/DotNetLightning/README.md

 ### Other features

-Some sibling packages comes together when you install `DotNetLightning` or `DotNetLightning.Core` These are mostly for internal usages but some might be useful for you.
+Some sibling packages come together when you install `DotNetLightning` or `DotNetLightning.Core` These are mostly for internal usages but some might be useful for you.

 #### `AEZ`